otawiochaves/Board-Game-Winter-Season-Strategies/README.md

 The dataset used for this project is sourced from Kaggle and is related to board games.
 It provides a comprehensive collection of information about various board games, including details such as game name, average rating, complexity, number of players, and more.

-The dataset can be accessed on Kaggle using the following link: Board Games Dataset
+The dataset can be accessed on Kaggle using the following link: https://www.kaggle.com/datasets/andrewmvd/board-games

 ## Project Objectives